Vision Language Modeling of Content, Distortion and Appearance for Image Quality Assessment: Introduction

 Developing Image Quality Assessment (IQA) models that correlate well with human perceptual judgments is difficult.
 No-Reference Image Quality Assessment (NR-IQA), also known as blind IQA (BIQA), is more useful in real-world scenarios since it does not require any reference to quantify the human-perceivable image quality.
 However, lacking reference information also makes developing BIQA models more challenging.

 Although deep learning-based BIQA methods have significantly advanced state of the art, the key challenge of lacking large labeled training dataset still remains.
-Existing IQA databases are generally inadequate in size.
-A common strategy to overcoming this difficulty is to train a model using synthetic images with artificial distortion and then regress the model to a small-scale target BIQA database.
+Existing databases are generally inadequate in size.
+A common strategy to overcoming this difficulty is to train a model using synthetic images with artificial distortion and then regress the model to a small-scale target database.
 However, image distortions in the real world are complex and it is very difficult to simulate all possible real world scenarios.
 Another approach is to use self-supervised learning (SSL) \cite{chen2020simple,he2020momentum,ijcai2023p188} to overcome the lack of sufficient training data, as SSL is able to leverage large amount of unlabeled data.
-A much more fundamental challenge in BIQA is that human perception of quality can vary with the content of the image \cite{su2020blindly}, thus image quality is not only affected by distortion but is also closely tied to image content.
+The proposed method \cite{synmos} synthesizes perceptually aligned quality scores by fusing multiple Full-Reference IQA (FR-IQA) metrics, calibrating with human evaluations, and generating Synthetic Quality Benchmark (SQB) scores, enabling robust training of models for BIQA without extensive human labeling.
+A much more fundamental challenge in BIQA is that human perception of quality can vary with the content of the image \cite{su2020blindly,topiq}, thus image quality is not only affected by distortion but is also closely tied to image content.
 Therefore content and distortion \textbf{confound} the image quality assessment problem.
-The fact that it is very difficult to distinguish genuine image features such as high frequency signals from distortion such as compression artifacts makes developing BIQA models even harder.
+The challenge in developing BIQA models lies in the difficulty of distinguishing genuine high-frequency image features from distortions caused by compression artifacts, as these can appear similar.

 Human have the ability to effortlessly recognize the scene and objects depicted in an image, almost unaffected by distortions.
 Although it is still unknown how the brain processes content and distortion, it is reasonable and useful to assume, conceptually at least, that it processes the content and the distortion with separately mechanisms.
 Fig. \ref{Introduction_img} shows some example images of different contents and distortions.
 Taking Fig. 1(b) for example, we first notice the scene (city) and then on close inspection we see the image is noisy.
 Other images can also be separated into content and distortion.
 Based on these examples, it seems to make reasonable sense to regard visual quality assessment as consisting of recognising the semantic content of the image and distinguishing the noise or artifacts.
 A third aspect that will affect the perception of image quality is the image's appearance characteristics such as brightness, contrast, sharpness, and colorfulness.
 A bright image and a dark image will be perceived as having different quality even if the semantic content and the distortion are the same.
 Similarly the same image displayed in colour and in gray-scale will have different perceived qualities.
 Therefore, a combination of at least three factors, semantic content, distortion and appearance, will affect the perveived visual quality of the image.